 Luckily, all attractions in Gwalior are just miles apart.
 After a 20 minute drive, we arrived at the Tomb of Mohammad Ghaus.
 Mohammad Ghaus was a 16-century Sufi master of Shattari order and the author of Jawahir-i Khams.
 The tomb itself was largely different from that of the other architectural designs in the area, which further indicates India’s steady embrace of multiculturalism and its colorful history.

 Despite never having taken a seat of power, Ghaus Muhammed is widely respected by numerous Mughal rulers, who eradicated this towering tomb in memory of him.

 As with the Sun Temple, the tomb was a peaceful place mid a large garden.
 Despite the car horns immediate to the gates, space within seems to have forgone the passing of time.

 It was close to 2 pm when we left the tomb.
 Not having had the time to take lunch, our host recommended that we eat at the Gwalior Fort Gurdwara, where we are looking to stay two more nights.

-Its hand-crafted designs were detailed and rich in color.
-A distinguished sign signifying trade between China and India during the time of its construction, Chinese dragon was curved onto the pillars of the fort.
+Its hand-crafted designs were elaborate and rich in color.
+A detail signifying trade between China and India during the time of its construction, Chinese dragons were curved onto the pillars of the fort.
 After lunch, we headed over to the Gwalior Fort- Man Singh Palace.
-The Gwalior Fort was especially beautiful.
+The Gwalior Fort was exceptionally beautiful.
 In fact, it was a photo of its picturesque walls that drew me to this relatively unknown city.

 Just 5 minutes down the road, sits Sas-Bahu temple, two temples dedicated to Lord Vishnu and Lord Shiva, respectively.